Is that Bill Murray?! The best surprise celebrity cameos in movies

-What makes this cameo so strange is that it happened during the peak of Damon’s career and Eurotrip was a total box office bomb.
-It’s probably a film you saw late at night after a few beers on one of the lesser loved cable channels, making Damon’s brief appearance as a cocky pop-punk lead singer performing a song about his “sex puppet” all the more surprising and weird.
+What makes this cameo so strange is that it happened during the peak of Matt Damon’s stardom, even though Eurotrip was a box office bomb.
+It’s probably a film you saw late at night after a few beers on one of the lesser loved cable channels, making Damon’s brief appearance as a cocky pop-punk lead singer performing a song about his “sex puppet” all the more surprising & weird.

 9. Johnny Depp: 21 Jump Street (2012)

-Long before he became the sort of troubling Hollywood superstar who can assuredly drop a cool $100,000 on wine every month, Depp (Sweeney Todd) starred in the original TV incarnation of 21 Jump Street during the late 80s, making his appearance in the irreverent 2012 movie reboot all the more fun.
+Long before he became the Hollywood titan who can assuredly drop a cool $100,000 on wine every month, Depp (Sweeney Todd) starred in the original TV incarnation of 21 Jump Street during the late 80s.
+This connection made his appearance in the irreverent 2012 reboot all the more fun.
 Playing yet another undercover cop, his reveal is made all the more hilarious by how quickly he’s killed.

 8. Neil Patrick Harris: Harold and Kumar Go to White Castle (2004)

 Released two years before Harris (How I Met Your Mother) proudly came out as gay, his cameo in Harold and Kumar Go To White Castle sees him playing himself as a dude high on E and looking to hit some strip clubs and score some action.
 The cameo also happened before Harris revitalized his career so there’s nothing but Doogie Howser jokes for him to play to.